sph-mn/sph-sp-guile/readme.md

 experimental guile scheme sound synthesis and processing toolset

-* create sample arrays and write them to files
+* read/write samples from/to audio files
 * most features of [sph-sp](https://github.com/sph-mn/sph-sp)
   * filters and convolution that work on blocks of data series
   * fast fourier transform